myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

     - If yes, then narrow your options to those that can tap into the power of a big data cluster, such as Spark on HDInsight.

 ## Capability matrix

+The following tables summarize the key differences in capabilities.

 ### General capabilities